unissey/sdk-android/README.md

-_<p align="center">Unissey Confidential</p>_
 ![logo](https://user-images.githubusercontent.com/2079561/134871554-4682d336-60a0-48d1-9dd3-6e8330e6e013.png)

 # Unissey Android SDK

 > An android SDK for Unissey's analyze API.

-`android-sdk` is the android library that replicates Unissey's core javascript SDK to be used in android applications.
+`unissey-sdk` is the android library that replicates Unissey's core javascript SDK to be used in android applications.
 The library can handle all data capture necessary to run Unissey's biometric algorithms and returns the result to the parent application.

 1. [Installation](#1-installation)
 2. [Getting Started](#2-getting-started)